 If your website is showing weird ad’s or text then you may need to clean all your website files to remove all malware.
 Tightening up your website security and regularly maintaining this can help prevent it.

 One time I had a client come to me to say they had text on their lasted blog post saying "I am the white horse hacker, you may want to check your website security so contact us at ......)
 We checked all the files and everything was clear, obviously, some person trying to get business by hacking websites with low security and weak passwords.
-We contacted them and they responded with.... yes we can clean your website for a price of $500.
-We removed the text, changed the passwords, updated all the plugins, theme and WordPress version and tighten up their website security to fix the issue and prevent it from happening again.
+We contacted them and they responded with.... yes we can clean your website, we removed the text, changed the passwords, updated all the plugins, theme and WordPress version and tighten up their website security to fix the issue and prevent it from happening again.

 Your hosting provider may also send you an email saying something like this "During a recent SiteLock security scan of your Bluehost website, malware was detected which is likely evidence of a security compromise." or " Hello, While monitoring the server your account is hosted on, your account was found to have been compromised and is being used as a spam source.
 We have disabled the malicious script/s detailed below and leveraged temporary mail restrictions on your account.
 We understand that this can be concerning, though please accept this report as advanced notice that action is needed on your account."

 You can contact your hosting provider or developer to help you remove these file.